 Or perhaps we have learned what Socrates claimed not to know?
 After all there is a great deal that we know today that Socrates did not know.
 Socrates was unaware of virtually the whole of modern scientific knowledge.
 Perhaps if Socrates had known this, he would have been able to say “I know that I know.”
 Perhaps, but I doubt it.
 What Socrates claimed ignorance of was not a set of facts or any form of practical or empirical knowledge.
 Socrates was interested in the big questions, and I think it is mainly in regard to these big questions that Socrates is admitting his ignorance.

 Socrates spent his life contemplating such questions as: What is being and from whence did it arise?
 What is knowledge and goodness and beauty?
 What is the best way for a person to live his or her life?
-Socrates contemplated these questions and knew the questions well, but also knows that a full accounting of these questions is beyond him, it is a mystery.
+Socrates contemplated these questions and knew the questions well, but also knew that a full accounting of these questions was beyond him, was a mystery.

 A person who is genuinely curious about the world cannot help but run up against this mystery.
 Can a person interested in cosmology really be satisfied with the declaration that everything started with the Big Bang, without wondering “why a Big Bang?”
 Can a person really be satisfied learning the so-called laws of physics without wondering why Nature has just the right kinds of law to produce physicists?
 Can a person be satisfied with learning about biology without wandering how life has this inward dimension of experience and knowing?
 Can a person study humanity without wandering if there is some further purpose to our being here, or wondering which among the various possibilities of human life are the wisest to pursue?